Winifred Fortescue

 Died

 9th April 1951, Opio, Provence, France.
 Click here to see death certificate.
-Probate was granted in London on the 8th August 1951 to her brother The Rev. Cannon Guy Beech and Charles Humphrey Woolrych, Solicitor.
+Probate was granted in London on the 8th August 1951 to her brother The Rev. Canon Guy Beech and Charles Humphrey Woolrych, Solicitor.
 She left £7587-13-2d, English.

 Father